25/02/2022

 We start things on Republic side by witnessing Arn captaining a ship watching over the Manaan system as part of Task Force Nova, which gets shot down by a mysterious weapon that is later identified as an Imperial ion cannon.
 The player character shows up to the rescue and you descend onto the planet to take the cannon out.
 You meet some Selkath, who are not best pleased to have you there, but grudgingly help you out because they like the Empire even less.
 And that's really the gist of the Republic story, which is why I found it a bit underwhelming to be honest.

-The two main character threads throughout are Arn struggling to get to grip with what it means to be in command, now that he's been promoted from padawan to knight, and the player character interacting with a grouchy Selkath colonel called Gallo.
+The two main character threads throughout are Arn struggling to get to grips with what it means to be in command, now that he's been promoted from padawan to knight, and the player character interacting with a grouchy Selkath colonel called Gallo.
 The former is only really interesting if you like Arn a lot as a character (and he's not really one of my personal faves - sorry, Arn fans), and the latter is fairly by the numbers: she helps you, you help her, you grudgingly grow to respect each other etc. About the most interesting aspect of it is that you learn a lot of strange new expressions involving water or fish...

 The big choice at the end is also a classic Star Wars trolley problem, where you have to choose between saving some people now, or sacrificing them for a presumed greater good later, which is the sort of thing that always gets people arguing about whether Bioware flagged the wrong option as light side but which isn't really particularly compelling to me.